+Your doctor will pass the cystoscope into your urethra (tube that carries urine from your bladder).
+They may place a finger into your vagina while they place the cystoscope.

-Your doctor will pass the cystoscope into your urethra.
-They will examine the lining and diameter of your urethra, and the valve that controls the flow of urine from your bladder.
-You will feel as if you are passing urine.
-Try to relax your muscles, as you would do normally when you pass urine, as this will make it easier to move the cystoscope into your bladder.
+Your doctor will examine the lining and diameter of your urethra, and the valve that controls the flow of urine from your bladder.